 - Don’t overmix the batter, or your cake will be dense and dry.

-- Line your cake pan with parchment paper for easier cake release.
+- Line the cake pan with parchment paper for easier cake release.

-- Some ovens run hotter than others, so it’s best to check the cake for doneness as early as 25 minutes in.
+- Check the bake after 20 minutes.
 The cake is ready when the toothpick comes out clean or with a few dry crumbs.
 But some ovens run hot/cold.

 - Gluten-Free Chocolate Cake – Use an equal amount of gluten-free flour instead of all-purpose.